About postnatal psychosis

-NOT TRUE The main myth about psychotic illnesses is the image of the dangerous psychotic continually portrayed by the media.
-Women who have had an episode of postnatal psychosis are not dangerous to others.
-During an episode of the condition, there is an increased risk of violent behaviour, especially towards the baby, if the mother doesn’t receive prompt assessment and treatment, and adequate support to monitor risk through the time of her illness.
+Fact: NOT TRUE.
+The main myth about psychotic illnesses is the image of the dangerous psychotic continually portrayed by the media.
+People who have had an episode of postnatal psychosis are not necessarily dangerous to their baby or others.
+However, the presence of certain psychotic symptoms and unusual behaviour can increase the risk of neglect and or harm to the baby.
+Postnatal psychosis is therefore considered an emergency, as the parent’s symptoms can worsen very quickly, especially if they don’t receive prompt assessment and treatment, together with adequate support to monitor risk through the time of their illness.

-Outside these brief periods of increased risk, women with this condition are no more likely to behave in a violent manner than anyone else.
+Outside these brief periods of increased risk, people with this condition are no more likely to pose any risk than anyone else.

 As with many mental health conditions, the exact cause of postnatal psychosis remains unknown, although it is known that it is not the fault of you or your partner.